 Live shopping means adding an entirely new sales channel to your ecommerce mix.
 That kind of investment means you want to ensure it's going to be successful.
 We see live shopping as a supplement to existing sales and marketing efforts - not an all out replacement.
 But given the benefits and opportunities to do things that were previously impossible through online shopping - like virtually entering a customer's closet or home to provide styling advice - there's definitely no drawbacks in trying it out.

-Here's some tips to be successful with starting up live shopping:
+Here's some tips to be successful with starting up live commerce:

 Promotion is everything: Live shopping is still a relatively new experience, whether offering one-to-one personal shopping or one-to-many livestream events.
 You can't expect shoppers to attend something they're unfamiliar with - but once they're in the door we guarantee they'll be interested in coming back again and again.
 If you're offer one-on-one shopping, make sure it's highly accessible on your site, in the same way live chat is presented.
 Be sure to promote it via email, social, and site banners.
 For one-to-many live shopping, you'll want to build an entire promotional campaign and landing page leading up to your event(s).